snowme34/tone-the-ear/README.md

 instrument that requires almost zero knowledge about music theory.

-Create a issue if there is something wrong.
+Create an issue if there is something wrong.